OzzyProjects/datalink_layer_sniffer/README.md

 Among others, it uses the functions select(), FD_ISSET() to make it as low level as possible.

-**Also being able to sniff some layer 3 packets like ARP, HOMEPLUG, ETHERTYPE_IEEE1905_1 and other ones.**
+**Also being able to sniff some layer 3 packets like ARP, HOMEPLUG, ETHERTYPE IEEE1905 1a and other ones.**

 **Need to be root to run the program**